 But that’s not to say Audition can’t stand on its own two legs; it definitely can; It features a multi-track design with no limits, in-depth composition and analysis tools, and multiple forms of noise reduction for dealing with white noise and hissing.
 Like most of the other options here, Audition is built to be a one-stop-shop for everything audio, and it does a great job at that.

 Like the rest of Adobe’s products, Audition runs on a subscription service—either $20.99 a month for Audition by itself or $52.99 a month for the entire Creative Cloud.
+You can even enjoy a free seven-day trial before signing up, if you want.

 Adobe’s industry-standard workstation which works great with the other programs in the Creative Cloud.